Sumanth077/visual-inspection/README.md

 ## Models
 All models used are custom-trained using the Clarifai platform and tailored to each specific use case.
 The Clarifai platform simplifies the entire process of creating and training AI models, making it both easy and efficient.
 With just a single click, your model is not only trained but also automatically deployed, ready to enhance your business solutions instantly.

-- Anomaly Detection (pill-anomaly)
+- Surface Defect Detection (surface-defects)
 - Insulator Detection (insulator-condition-inception)
 - Crack Segmentation (crack-segmentation)
-- Surface Defect Detection (surface-defects)